mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 ## In Progress

-- [ ] Test red detector with glue after flight
 - [ ] Play with CAPINTEC.
 Andy sent the manual and Mike's activity measurements
 - [ ] Email travel agent mark about the flights
+- [ ] Geant4 Scintillation package wrapping work

 ## Complete